-This year Ma succumbed to dementia, and became increasingly disoriented and confused.
+That last year Ma succumbed to dementia, and became increasingly disoriented and confused.
 She still knew me and my siblings and her grandchildren, but her memory was short-term at most.
 She would repeat herself often, not realizing that she just told me that a moment ago.
 So since she had already resigned herself to her passing, we all accepted it as well.
 She led a good, long life, and I have no regrets or unfinished business with her.
-The last time we spoke on the phone, only a couple of weeks before she died, and every other time that we spoke, we both said “I love you” to each other.
+The last time we spoke on the phone, only a few days before she died, and every other time that we spoke, we both said “I love you” to each other.

 Jenny was a dear, sweet woman who was kind, always cheerful, honest, out-spoken, friendly and cordial and well-liked by everyone.
 She didn’t know any strangers.
 When she visited me in NYC, she’d be talking to people on the street and in restaurants like she’s known them forever.
 I would tell her, “Mama, you don’t know those people.
 Why are you telling them all your business…and mine!?”
 But that’s how she was.
 She just liked people.